adamdehaven/shared-ui-components/packages/sidebar/README.md

 - Built-in support for user Profile (in the sidebar footer) and profile dropdown items
 - Navigate via `<router-link>` in your host application, or provide regular URLs :link:
 - Slottable `header` area for displaying the host application logo
+- Included `SidebarToggle.vue` component utilized separately in the Navbar to toggle the sidebar's visibility on mobile :sparkles:

 ![sidebar component example from Konnect](./docs/sidebar.png)